 - You feel that without your job, you would have no identity or purpose in life

 How to Get Help for Work Addiction and Still Keep a Job

 The biggest concern for any workaholic is how to find balance in life without losing his or her job.
 There are many options for workaholic recovery and sufferers can choose the method that will allow them to remain productive while getting treatment.
 Some of these options include the following:

-- The Family and Medical Leave act is in place to protect you.
+- The Family and Medical Leave Act is in place to protect you.
 Double check before entering treatment for any condition, but your employer should provide you with up to 12 weeks of excused leave.

 - By finding treatment and balance, former workaholics can gain a fresh perspective on work and learn to perform more efficiently and productively.
 Workaholics feel as though they are getting more done than the average person.
-The truth is that workaholics are often so overworked that their work becomes less effective, full of mistakes and hurried.
+The truth is that workaholics are often so overworked that their work becomes less effective, full of mistakes, and hurried.

 Workaholic Treatment and Recovery Help

 Workaholism is a complicated illness with a variety of causes.
 Each work addict is different and has different reasons for the addiction.
-Uncovering these reasons and finding a supportive network of professionals is essential to finding a healthy life balance in which you can be successful at your career and in your home life as well.
+Uncovering these reasons and finding a supportive network of professionals is essential to finding a healthy life balance in which you can be successful in your career and in your home life as well.